ghorwin/MasterSim/trunk/data/tests/linux64/BouncingBall/readme.md

-# Steps to generate FMU
+# Steps to generate FMU manually

 First open OMShell, then type: